jon-jacky/Piety/doc/baremachine.md

 need another computer or terminal to use it; it must include its own keyboard and display.

-It must have enough memory to store thousands of pages of text (documents, program source, and web pages) and enough processor power to run the programs to use them (text editors, interperters/compilers, web browsers).
+I want to experiment with lots of data in memory, so the computer must have enough to store thousands of pages of text (documents, program source, and web pages) and enough processor power to run the programs to use them (text editors, interperters/compilers, web browsers).

 ## Software Requirements ##